 Preheat the oven to 200°C/180°C fan-forced.
 Bring a medium saucepan of lightly salted water to the boil.
 Peel the potato and parsnip and cut into 1cm chunks.
-Finely chop the garlic (or use a garlic press).
+Finely chop the garlic.
 Pick the thyme leaves.
-Trim the green beans.
+Trim the ends of the asparagus.
 Finely chop the eschalot.

 While the chicken is baking, add the potato and parsnip to the saucepan of boiling water and cook until easily pierced with a knife, 15 minutes.
-For the last 5 minutes of cook time, place a colander or steaming basket over the saucepan and add the green beans.
-Cover with a lid and steam until the beans are tender.
-Transfer the beans to a bowl, season with salt and pepper and cover to keep warm.
+For the last 6 minutes of cook time, place a colander or steamer basket over the saucepan and add the asparagus.
+Cover with a lid and steam until the asparagus is tender.
+Transfer the asparagus to a bowl, season with salt and pepper and cover to keep warm.
 Drain the potato and parsnip and return to the saucepan.
-Cover with a lid to keep warm.
+Cover to keep warm.

-Roughly chop the remaining prosciutto.
+While the potato and parsnip are boiling, roughly chop the remaining prosciutto.
 Heat a medium frying pan over a medium-high heat with a drizzle of olive oil.
 Add the eschalot and remaining garlic and cook until softened, 1-2 minutes.
-Add the sliced mushrooms, thyme, butter (for the sauce) and prosciutto and cook until browned, 4-5 minutes.
-Stir in the thickened cream and cook until thickened slightly, 2-3 minutes.
-Season to taste with salt and pepper.
+Add the sliced mushrooms, thyme, butter (for the sauce) and reserved prosciutto.
+Cook, stirring often, until browned, 4-5 minutes.
+Add the light thickened cream, stir to combine and cook until thickened slightly, 2-3 minutes.
+Season to taste

-Thickly slice the prosciutto roasted chicken breast.
-Divide the parsnip mash and green beans between plates.
-Top with the chicken and spoon over the creamy thyme and mushroom sauce.
+Slice the chicken.
+Divide the parsnip mash between plates.
+Top with the asparagus and chicken.
+Spoon over the creamy mushroom-thyme sauce.